 Moscow, February 1, 2019

-After meeting with His Holiness Patriarch Kirill of Moscow and All Ukraine at his patriarchal residence yesterday, January 31, the primate of the Church of the Czech Lands and Slovakia, His Beatitude Metropolitan Rostislav, answered journalists’ questions on the ongoing Ukrainian crisis.
+After meeting with His Holiness Patriarch Kirill of Moscow and All Ukraine at his patriarchal residence yesterday, January 31, the primate of the Church of the Czech Lands and Slovakia, His Beatitude Metropolitan Rastislav, answered journalists’ questions on the ongoing Ukrainian crisis.

 Met.
-Rostislav arrived in Moscow with a delegation from the Church of the Czech Lands and Slovakia on Wednesday, January 30, for the 10th anniversary of Pat.
+Rastislav arrived in Moscow with a delegation from the Church of the Czech Lands and Slovakia on Wednesday, January 30, for the 10th anniversary of Pat.
 Kirill’s enthronement as the primate of the Russian Church, which was celebrated this morning with a Divine Liturgy at Christ the Savior Cathedral in Moscow.

 Asked whether the Holy Synod of the Church of the Czech Lands and Slovakia would support the newly-created “Orthodox Church of Ukraine” or not, His Beatitude responded: